zhangbingliang2019/DAPS/README.md

 pip install -r requirements.txt
 ```

-We use [bkse](https://github.com/VinAIResearch/blur-kernel-space-exploring) for nonlinear blurring and [motionblur](https://github.com/LeviBorodenko/motionblur) for motion blur. **No further action required here**.
+We use [bkse](https://github.com/VinAIResearch/blur-kernel-space-exploring) for nonlinear blurring and [motionblur](https://github.com/LeviBorodenko/motionblur) for motion blur. **No further action required then**.